trickstercache/trickster/docs/paths.md

 # Customizing HTTP Path Behavior

-Trickster supports, via configuration, customizing the upstream request and downstream response behavior on a per-Path, per-Origin basis, by providing a `paths` configuration section for each origin configuration.
+Trickster supports, via configuration, customizing the upstream request and downstream response behavior on a per-Path, per-Origin basis, by providing a `paths` configuration section for each backend configuration.
 Here are the basic capabilities for customizing Path behavior:

 - Modify client request headers prior to contacting the origin while proxying
 - Modify origin response headers prior to processing the response object in Trickster and delivering to the client
 - Modify the response code and body
 - Limit the scope of a path by HTTP Method
-- Select the HTTP Handler for the path (`proxy`, `proxycache` or a published origin-type-specific handler)
+- Select the HTTP Handler for the path (`proxy`, `proxycache` or a published provider-specific handler)
 - Select which HTTP Headers, URL Parameters and other client request characteristics will be used to derive the Cache Key under which Trickster stores the object.
 - Disable Metrics Reporting for the path